rubenfiszel/master-thesis/src/rbpf.md

 ### Introduction

 Compared to a plain particle filter, RPBF leverage the linearity of some components of the state by assuming our model gaussian conditionned on a latent variable: Given the attitude $q_t$, our model is linear.
 This is where RPBF shines: We use particle filtering to estimate our latent variable, the attitude, and we use the optimal kalman filter to estimate the state variable.
-If a plain particle can be seen as the simple average of particle states, then the RPBF can be seen as the "average" of many gaussians.
+If a plain particle can be seen as the simple average of particle states, then the RPBF can be seen as the "average" of many Gaussians.
+Each particle is an optimal kalman filter conditioned on the particle's latent variable, the attitude.

 Indeed, the benefit of particle filters is that they assume no particular form for the posterior distribution and transformation of the state.
 But as the state widens in dimensions, the number of needed particles to keep a good estimation grows exponentially.
 This is a consequence of ["the curse of dimensionality"}(https://en.wikipedia.org/wiki/Curse_of_dimensionality): for each dimension, we would have to consider all additional combinations of state.
 In our context, we have 10 dimensions ($\mathbf{v}$,$\mathbf{p}$,$\mathbf{q}$) and it would be very computationally expensive to simulate a too large number of particles.